pfeghali/CS32-FinalPrep/README.md

 }
 ```
 ## Mergesort
 Mergesort is always O(nlogn).
 Basically takes an array and continuously divides it until an element exist in each subarray.
-Then will recombine all of the sub-arrays in a sorted order.
+Then will recombine all of the sub-arrays in a sorted order. `n` space complexity
 ```cpp
 void merge(int a[], size_t leftArraySize, size_t rightArraySize) {
 	// Note: we are assuming the left and right sub arrays are sorted